Cyclic asymptotic behaviour of a population reproducing by fission into two equal parts: Numerical solution

-In order to capture the oscillatory behaviour, any descendant of a cell of size $x$ at time $0$ has to remain exactly in the countable set $2^{-n} xe^t,$ $n\in \N.$ { We can say that we need a ``non-diffusive'' numerical scheme:} { if the transport rate is not exactly linear but {\it approximately} linear, or if the splitting into two cells does not give rise to two exactly equally-sized but to {\it approximately} two equally-sized daughters, then the numerical scheme computes the solution of an {\it approximate} equation, which is proved, after renormalization, to converge exponentially fast toward a steady behaviour.
-This exponential convergence toward a steady state will give rise only to some damped oscillations.}
+Another way to understand the origin of the oscillatory behaviour is to consider the underlying Piecewise Deterministic Markov Process (PDMP), see e.g.~\cite{BertoinWatson,Cloez,DHKR}.
+If we follow a given cell of size $x$ at time $0,$ it is of size $2^{-n} xe^t$ at time $t$ if it has divided $n$ times before $t$; hence, any of its descendants has to remain exactly in the countable set $\{2^{-\ell} xe^t,$ $\ell\in \N\}$ at any time.
+We can say that we need a ``non-diffusive'' numerical scheme: if the transport rate is not exactly linear but {\it approximately} linear, or if the splitting into two cells does not give rise to two exactly equally-sized but to {\it approximately} two equally-sized daughters, then the numerical scheme computes the solution of an {\it approximate} equation, which is proved, after renormalization, to converge exponentially fast toward a steady behaviour.
+Looking at the descendants, it means that instead of remaining in the countable set $\{2^{-\ell} xe^t,$ $\ell\in \N\}$, they will disperse around, and progressively fill in the space $(0,x e^t).$ This exponential convergence toward a steady state will give rise only to some damped oscillations.

-{ The numerical scheme thus needs to satisfy the two following {conditions}:} \begin{itemize} \item the { discretization of the} transport equation $\f{\p}{\p t} u +\f{\p}{\p x} (xu)$ { must be non diffusive.
-If we use a standard upwind scheme, we would thus like to have a } Courant-Friedrichs-L\'evy (CFL) condition equal to $1.$ { This means that any point of the grid at time $t$ is transported by the transport equation $\f{\p}{\p t} u +\f{\p}{\p x} (xu)$ to another point of the grid at time $t+\Delta t$.} \item The { discretization of the } fragmentation term $4 B(2x)u(t,2x)-B(x)u(t,x)$ { must ensure that if $x$ is a point of the grid, then so is $x/2$ and $2x$ - at least inside the computational domain $[x_{min},x_{max}]$ - so that there is no approximation when applying the fragmentation operator.} \end{itemize} The second condition leads us to choose a grid $x_k=(1+\delta x)^{k-N}$ with $1+\delta x=2^{\f{1}{n}}$ for $n\in \N^*$ and $0\leq k \leq 2N.$ Then, for any { $k\in \N$}, $0\leq k\leq 2N,$ $2x_k=x_{k+n}$ is in the grid. { The computational domain is $[x_0,x_{2N}]$: thanks to the properties of $N$ established in~\cite{BCG,DG}, we have $\cU$ quickly vanishing toward $0$ and infinity, so that the truncation does not lead to an important error.}
+The numerical scheme thus needs to satisfy the two following {conditions}: \begin{enumerate} \item the { discretization of the} transport equation $\f{\p}{\p t} u +\f{\p}{\p x} (xu)$ { must be non diffusive.
+If we use a standard upwind scheme, we would thus like to have a } Courant-Friedrichs-L\'evy (CFL) condition equal to $1.$ { This means that any point of the grid at time $t$ is transported by the transport equation $\f{\p}{\p t} u +\f{\p}{\p x} (xu)$ to another point of the grid at time $t+\Delta t$.} \item The { discretization of the } fragmentation term $4 B(2x)u(t,2x)-B(x)u(t,x)$ { must ensure that if $x$ is a point of the grid, then so is $x/2$ and $2x$ - at least inside the computational domain $[x_{min},x_{max}]$ - so that there is no approximation when applying the fragmentation operator.} \end{enumerate} The condition~\ref{cond2} leads us to define the following geometric grid, for given $n,N\in\N^*$: Then, for any $k\in \N,$ $0\leq k\leq 2N,$ $2x_k=x_{k+n}$ is in the grid.
+The computational domain is $[x_0,x_{2N}]=[2^{-\f{1}{n}},2^{\f{N}{n}}]$.
+Thanks to the properties of the eigenvector $\cU$ established in~\cite{BCG,DG}, we have $\cU$ quickly vanishing toward $0$ and infinity, so that the truncation does not lead to an important error.